 The stack is a last-in-first-out operand buffer with a maximum depth of $1024$ elements.
 The memory is a byte-addressable linear array for temporary data.
 The program counter identifies the current instruction.
 Most opcodes consume and produce stack values.
 This makes the EVM stack the central mechanism of operand evaluation \cite{wood2014ethereum}.

-Gas is Ethereum's unit of computational cost, with each opcode consuming gas according to its complexity~\cite{wood2014ethereum}.
+Gas is the unit of computational cost in Ethereum, with each opcode consuming gas according to its complexity~\cite{wood2014ethereum}.
 Transactions specify gas limits, and if exhausted during execution, all state changes revert.
 Computationally intensive operations are implemented as precompiled contracts at fixed addresses (e.g., \texttt{0x01} through \texttt{0x09}) with predefined gas costs.
 Key opcodes illustrate EVM semantics: \texttt{JUMP} and \texttt{JUMPI} provide control flow by branching to \texttt{JUMPDEST} markers, with \texttt{JUMPI} conditional on a nonzero value on top of the stack. \texttt{SHA3} computes Keccak-$256$ hashes for cryptographic operations. \texttt{SLOAD} and \texttt{SSTORE} access persistent storage organized as $256$-bit key-value mappings with high gas costs~\cite{wood2014ethereum}. \texttt{CALL} enables inter-contract communication through isolated execution frames with independent stacks and memory.